-- 1 Follow the procedures in "Before You Begin." - 2 Turn the computer over, and loosen the two captive screws in the hard drive cover.
+- 1 Follow the procedures in "Before You Begin" on page 87. - 2 Turn the computer over, and remove the hard drive screws.

-captive screws (2)
+1 screws (2)

-- NOTICE: When the hard drive is not in the computer, store it in protective antistatic packaging.
-See "Protecting Against Electrostatic Discharge" in the Product Information Guide. - 3 Lift the cover off the computer and set it aside. - 4 Slide the hard drive carrier away from the screw holes, and then use the tab to lift the hard drive straight up to remove it from the computer.

-- 5 Remove the new drive from its packaging.
+- 2 hard drive - NOTICE: When the hard drive is not in the computer, store it in protective antistatic packaging.
+See "Protecting Against Electrostatic Discharge" in the Product Information Guide. - 3 Slide the hard drive out of the computer. - 4 Remove the new drive from its packaging.
 Save the original packaging for storing or shipping the hard drive. - NOTICE: Use firm and even pressure to slide the drive into place.
-If you use excessive force, you may damage the connector. - 6 Seat the new hard drive into the bay, and then slide it into the connector by sliding it toward the screw holes until it is fully seated. - 7 Replace the cover and tighten the screws. - 8 Install the operating system for your computer.
-See "Restoring Your Operating System." - 9 Install the drivers and utilities for your computer.
-See "Reinstalling Drivers and Utilities."
+If you use excessive force, you may damage the connector. - 5 Slide the hard drive into the bay until it is fully seated. - 6 Replace and tighten the screws.

+- 7 Install the operating system for your computer.
+See "Restoring Your Operating System" on page 82. - Install the drivers and utilities for your computer.
+See "Reinstalling Drivers and Utilities" on page 80.